Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Cover story - the history of Embassy Records at Woolworth's

-Woolworth's enjoyed phenomenal success in the early 1950s.
-The chain had become Britain and Ireland's predominant retailer, and appeared to have the golden touch when it came to new ideas.
-Competitors and reporters kept a keen eye on new developments.
+Woolworth's enjoyed phenomenal success in the early Fifties.
+It had become Britain and Ireland's predominant retailer, and appeared to have the golden touch when it came to new ideas.
+Competitors and commentators kept a keen eye on new developments.

-Very few of the decisions in the Board Room surprised more observers, or proved more controversial, than the introduction of Embassy Records.
+Very few of the Board's decisions surprised more observers, or proved more controversial, than the introduction of Embassy Records.
 The concept had been developed in great secrecy, but word leaked to the industry paper, The New Musical Express .
 They broke the story on 29 October 1954.

-Not only did Woolworth intend to sell records, but they also planned to produce them using sound-alike artists and to offer a cheap alternative version of each hit song as it was released.
+Not only did Woolworth intend to sell records, but it also would use sound-alike artists to create cheap alternative versions of hit songs as they were released.

 Nameplate from F.W.
 Woolworth & Co's Head Office ("EO") in London.
 The Mayfair address was the firm's home for thirty years from 1929 to 1959

-It was true.
-A 78 rpm recording of Teddy Johnson's In a golden coach had proved a best-selling special for the Queen's Coronation in 1953.
+A 78rpm special record of Teddy Johnson's In a golden coach had sold very well for the Queen's Coronation in 1953.

 Executives liked the idea, but believed that the Thirties selection of dance bands, military music and humourous records would be too dated.
 In the pages of the house journal The New Bond they could see that the younger staff were showing a growing interest in the new phenomenon of pop stars.
 Features about the latest personalities had proved popular and the editor had responded by giving a 'Music Box' feature a double-page spread in each issue.
 Woolworth hoped to capitalise on this kind of interest and establish a budget record label that would appeal to cash-strapped 'youngsters'.
 At the time rival stores sold hit records for nine shillings (45p), which the Buyer thought was too high a proportion of manual worker's wage of £4 to £10 per week.
 He suggested a Woolworth label price of four shillings and sixpence (22½p).
 Major record companies were invited to produce proposals.
 They were given an open brief to suggest an approach.